 ANZPOP is the only IAPOP recognised training program in Australia.
 They run two Processwork training programs:

-Professional Training in Process-Oriented Counselling and Facilitation – a two-year part-time program that enables graduates to work as psychotherapists and counsellors, but is useful training for a variety of applications.
+Professional Training in Process Oriented Psychotherapy – a two-year part-time program that enables graduates to work as psychotherapists and counsellors, but is useful training for a variety of applications.
 This qualification is recognised by the Psychotherapy and Counselling Federation of Australia (PACFA).

 Processwork Diploma – this is the highest Processwork qualification and can only be taught in IAPOP recognised programs.
 It is a minimum of four years full-time study, although the majority of students study part-time and therefore take longer than four years.
 The personal development of the student is central to the program and so time-frames of completion are inherently unpredictable.